Print

 Instructions

-3. Roast for 35-40 minutes, or until the veggies are soft and tender.
-Stir them a few times to ensure they don’t burn.
+5. Roast for 30-35 minutes, or until the squash and veggies are soft and tender with caramelized edges.
+(Stir things around a few times to ensure even roasting).

-6. Serve immediately or store in an airtight container in the refrigerator and enjoy within 3-4 days.
+9. Serve immediately or store in an airtight container in the fridge and enjoy within 3-4 days.

 Notes

-1. You can use a regular or reduced-sodium broth, but you may wish to reduce the amount of salt you add to the soup.
-You can also use chicken broth if you don’t need this soup to be vegan or vegetarian.
+2. You can use a regular or reduced-sodium broth, but you may wish to reduce the amount of salt you add to the soup.

-3. To thin out the soup, just add more broth.
-The soup also thickens in the fridge, so before re-heating leftovers, you may wish to add some more broth.
+5. To thin out the soup, just add more broth.
+The soup also thickens in the fridge, so before reheating leftovers, you may wish to add some more broth.